fieldtrip/website/reference/ft_sourceplot.md

  a single or multiple triangulated surface mesh(es) in an Nx1 cell-array to be plotted with the interpolated functional data (see FT_PLOT_CLOUD)

- The following parameters apply to cfg.method='elec' cfg.cloudtype       = 'point' plots a single point at each sensor position
+ The following parameters apply to cfg.method='cloud' cfg.cloudtype       = 'point' plots a single point at each sensor position
                          'cloud' (default) plots each a group of spherically arranged points at each sensor position 'surf' plots a single spherical surface mesh at each sensor position